I fell in love with

+Through this process, I have become an aficionado of Piedmont wines, which surprisingly are quite varied.
+Guests on the trips that I lead in Piedmont can expect to leave with a heavy dose of wine knowledge and encouragement to swirl, sniff and taste the different varietals.
 The most widely planted variety in Piedmont is Barbera, which is juicy and slightly rustic with notes of fresh cherries and vanilla.
 It has a smooth, mouthwatering finish, without the rough tannins at the end.
 It's delicious on its own and also pairs beautifully with most food, especially light appetizers and red sauces.
 This is my 'go-to' dinner party wine because it's affordable and most people really enjoy it.

 Although there are many to choose from, I like to encourage visitors to taste the three main reds: Barbera, Dolcetto and Nebbiolo.